 - 72. Plaintiff re-alleges the paragraphs above as if fully set forth herein. - 73.
-Plaintiff and Class members contracted with Defendant to provide it with comprehensive business insurance to insure against all risks (unless specifically excluded) a business might face.

-- 74. This contract was subject to an implied covenant of good faith and fair dealing that all parties would act in good faith and with reasonable efforts to perform their contractual duties-both explicit and fairly implied-and not to impair the rights of other parties to receive the rights, benefits, and reasonable expectations under the contracts.
-These included the covenant that Defendant would act fairly and in good faith in carrying out its contractual obligations to provide Plaintiff and Class members with comprehensive business insurance. - 75.
-Defendant breached the implied covenant of good faith and fair dealing by: - a.
+Plaintiff contracted with Defendant to provide it with comprehensive business insurance to ensure against all risks (unless specifically excluded) a business might face. - 74.
+This contract was subject to an implied covenant of good faith and fair dealing that all parties would act in good faith and with reasonable efforts to perform their contractual duties both explicit and fairly implied and not to impair the rights of other parties to receive the rights, benefits, and reasonable expectations under the contracts.
+These included the covenant that Defendant would act fairly and in good faith in carrying out its contractual obligations to provide Plaintiff with comprehensive business insurance. - 75.
+Defendant breached the implied covenant of good faith and fair dealing by:

+- a.
 Selling policies that appear to provide liberal coverage for loss of property and lost business income with the intent of interpreting undefined or poorly defined terms, undefined terms, and ambiguously written exclusions to deny coverage under circumstances foreseen by Defendant; - b.
 Denying coverage for loss of property and lost business income unreasonably, and without proper cause, by applying undefined, ambiguous, and contradictory terms contrary to applicable rules of policy construction and the plain terms and purpose of the policy; - c.
-Denying Plaintiff's claim for loss of property and loss of business income without conducting a fair, unbiased and thorough investigation or inquiry; - d.
-Misrepresenting policy terms; - e.
-Failing to provide a written explanation of the legal and factual basis for its denials; and - f.
-Compelling policyholders, including Plaintiff, to initiate litigation to recover policy benefits to which they are entitled.

-- 76. Plaintiff met all or substantially all of its contractual obligations, including by paying all the premiums required by Defendant. - 77.
+Denying Plaintiff's claim for loss of property and loss of business income without conducting a fair, unbiased and thorough investigation or inquiry, arbitrarily and capriciously, and/or with knowledge that the denial was unreasonable under the policy; - d.
+Misrepresenting policy terms; and - e.
+Compelling policyholders, including Ivy Room, to initiate litigation to recover policy benefits to which they are entitled. - 76.
+Plaintiff met all or substantially all of its contractual obligations, including by paying all the premiums required by Defendant. - 77.
 Defendant's failure to act in good faith in providing comprehensive business insurance coverage to Plaintiff denied Plaintiff the full benefit of its bargain. - 78.
 Accordingly, Plaintiff has been injured as a result of Defendant's breach of the covenant of good faith and fair dealing and is entitled to damages in an amount to be proven at trial. - 79.
-WHEREFORE, Plaintiff seeks: (a) a judgment for itself and similarly situated retailers that Defendant has breached the covenant of good faith and fair dealing implied in its contract with Plaintiff and other Class members; and (b) corresponding damages for that breach.
+WHEREFORE, Plaintiff seeks: (a) a judgment for itself and similarly situated music venues that Defendant has breached the covenant of good faith and fair dealing implied in its contract with Plaintiff; and (b) corresponding damages for that breach.